-As an extension of DFT, time-dependent density functional theory (TDDFT) \cite{PhysRevLett.52.997} is widely used in finding the dynamics of the system when time-dependent potentials are present.
-Similar to DFT, TDDFT uses the time dependent K-S system where again the key hurdle is constructing the required K-S potentials.
-We call the task of constructing such K-S potentials when given the time-evolution of the on-site probability density, the K-S potential inversion problem.
+The time dependent counterpart of DFT, time-dependent density functional theory (TDDFT) is widely used in finding the dynamics of the system when a time-dependent potential is present.
+Similar to DFT, TDDFT uses the time dependent K-S system where a time-dependent K-S potential is required.
+We call the task of constructing such a K-S potential when given the time-evolution of the on-site probability density, the K-S potential inversion problem.
 In article \cite{Whitfield_2014}, a scheme of solving the K-S potential inversion problem utilizing a quantum computer was proposed.
 We have recently returned to this proposal with improved numerical methods for inverting the potential \cite{Brown2019}.
 To obtain the K-S potential, we need to get the density of the time evolved many-particle system using a quantum computer.

 In this paper, we will present three different methods of measuring the density operator on a quantum computer and compare the performance of the methods.

-An outline for the remainder of the article is as follows: Next, we discuss the phase estimation approach to measurement.
+An outline for the remainder of the article is as follows: first, we discuss the phase estimation approach to measurement.
 Then we describe the circuit implementation for measuring the on-site fermionic density.
-Qubit descriptions for the fermionic operator are explained before turning to the illustration of a two-electron test.
-The three schemes for extracting the density are tested numerically and compared.
-We have also performed preliminary tests of these techniques on Rigetti's quantum computer and report briefly on our results.
-Finally, we draw conclusions to close the manuscript.
+Qubit descriptions for the fermionic operator are explained in the next part followed by the illustration of a two-electron test.
+Finally, three schemes for extracting the density are tested numerically and compared.

-\emph{Phase estimation}.--- The clearest understanding of the quantum simulation paradigm is given by the view that spectra are Fourier transforms of auto-correlation functions e.g. $f(t)=\langle \psi\ket{\psi(t)}$.
-In a time-dependent approach to quantum mechanics \cite{Heller1981,Tannor2006}, the spectrum is given by